Sisters, Oregon: Education

+From 1967 to 1992, Redmond High School was the designated high school of the Sisters School District, since the 1967 closing of Sisters High and before the 1992 reopening of that school.

-Sisters is also home to Sisters Christian Academy, a non-denominational Christian school.
+Sisters was also home to Sisters Christian Academy, a non-denominational Christian school.
+It closed in 2020.

+Deschutes Public Library operates the Sisters Library.

 Media

-The local newspaper is The Nugget Newspaper published weekly on Wednesdays.
+The local newspaper is The Nugget Newspaper, published weekly on Wednesdays.
 The Small Farmer's Journal also originates in Sisters.